Join the Fun at Homesteading Today: Tell your stories, share recipes & tips!

 Buying land that has not been farmed before or even has a homestead, allows you to have a blank canvas to work off.
 If you are working with an existing structure and fields you will need to analyze how efficient the farm has been laid out and whether there is room for improvements.

 Look at your needs and what it is you want to raise on your homestead.
 Remember that you are hoping to live off the land.
 Therefore make sure that the crops and animals that you want to raise will make you enough money to be self-sufficient.
-For far more details than can be made here go to our page on Homestead Land which show you how to avoid the pitfalls of buying rural land and where to position your homestead.
+For far more details than can be made here go to our page on Homestead Land showing you how to avoid the pitfalls of buying rural land and where to position your homestead.

 Locate your animal housing far enough from the homestead so that you don't get nasty smells wafting by, but not too far away that you will have to make a arduous trip every time you need to feed, water and care for them.
 Build their enclosures big enough to allow for more animals if you need to expand.